Hbire21/Website-Analyzer/README.md

 # Functonality

-## Features

-  #### Detection
-  #### Prediction
-  #### Real-time

-### Detection

-#### W.M.A Detection Functionalities

-#### W.M.A Extraction Functionalities

 ### Prediction

 Configuring X-frame header helps to protect a website from clickjacking “Clickjacking (UI redressing attack)  is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the the top level page.”
-Source: Owasp
-Discovering that the website has no protection against this attack would be the first thing to do and prediction relies here : let’s declare that there is a website W, there are different possible mitigation methods M1, M2, M3, ……..
+Source: Owasp Discovering that the website has no protection against this attack would be the first thing to do and prediction relies here : let’s declare that there is a website W, there are different possible mitigation methods M1, M2, M3, ……..

 Scenario - If W has protection against clickjacking it could be either frame buster or X-frame Options, “as frame busters are hacks.
 Nasty messy hacks of limited efficiency.